Tax Planning

 • Seize your bank accounts, securities accounts, and property in your safety deposit box.

 More recently, in 2021, ProPublica published data from tax returns filed by thousands of the wealthiest people in America, including Jeff Bezos, Warren Buffett, and Elon Musk.
-Security experts believe the leak originated with a disgruntled IRS employee, but the IRS also has a long history of hiring incompetent workers.
+Security experts believe the leak originated from a disgruntled IRS employee.
+A newly-published audit by the Treasury Inspector General for Tax Administration revealed that the IRS routinely hires new employees without verifying their eligibility to work for the federal government.

 IRS hired individuals to fill positions the majority of which would have had access to taxpayer data yet never verified whether those individuals were eligible for Federal employment in the United States.